-This seminar will examine the links between medicine and psychology, including relevance of biological, personal, cognitive, developmental, social, environmental, and cultural variables to health and illness.
-Health, illness, health and illness behavior will be studied with the aim of greater understanding of health issues, the individual's relationship to these issues within individual, cultural, and cross-cultural contexts.
+This seminar will examine the role of psychology in healthcare, including the relevance of biological, personal, cognitive, developmental, social, environmental, and cultural variables in health promotion/prevention, healthcare treatment/delivery, and health behavior.

 PSYC 550 - Psychopathology

 A study of the etiology, symptomology, diagnosis and treatment of psychological disorders, encompassing a multicultural perspective, with an introduction to and laboratory on the use of the Diagnostic Statistical Manual of Mental Disorders.